jlamsens/opensysadmins/docs/howtos/password-recovery-cisco2960/index.md

     ```

 === "Step5"
     Once the switch is up, there is no password and no startup configuration.
-You can choose to enable the password-recovery mechanism again.
+Enable the password-recovery mechanism again.
 Verify.

     ``` title='' hl_lines="0"
     Switch>ena